aldendemello/Prism/README.md

 A game made in Pygame for a high school project.
 This game was created around the theme of 'Light and Darkness'.

+https://github.com/aldendemello/Django-Game-Blog - was built for this game, but was recommended to use Google Sites instead.